softwarebyze/robot-arm/robot-arm/README.md

 ## Robot Arm
-Provides a class for keeping track of robotic arm joint positions
+Provides a python class for keeping track of robotic arm joint positions